Compensation

 Commitment

 Election judges are required to work the entire day.
-In addition, we would like you to commit to working all elections in a two year cycle (General Election, Consolidated Primary, Consolidated Election, and General Primary)
+In addition, we would like you to commit to working two or more elections (General Election, Consolidated Primary, Consolidated Election, and General Primary)